kevinolega/callcentertrainingtips/_posts/2019-07-23-unsubscribe.md

 80% of Filipinos are in financial trouble by age 65.

-More than half of all marriges end in divorce.
+More than half of all marriages end in divorce.

-In sales and marketing, only one percent of the people who inquire buy.
+In sales and marketing, only one percent of the people who inquire to buy.

 That means 99% of the inquiries lie to you and reject you.

-Out of thrity trainees of COMCAST Batch 69a, only three agents stayed at the first year.
+Out of thirty trainees of COMCAST Batch 69a, only three agents stayed at the first year.

 Only one person stayed for three years.